-49. Under the force classification procedures, serious uses of force shall be investigated by the Internal Affairs Bureau, as described below.
-When a serious use of force or other incident is under criminal investigation by the Multi-Agency Task Force, APD's Internal Affairs Bureau will conduct the administrative investigation.
-Pursuant to its Memorandum of Understanding, the Multi-Agency Task Force shall periodically share information and coordinate with the Internal Affairs Bureau, as appropriate and in accordance with applicable laws, to ensure timely and thorough administrative investigations of serious uses of force.
-Uses of force that do not rise to the level of serious uses of force or that do not indicate apparent criminal conduct by an officer will be reviewed by the chain of command of the officer using force.
+Understanding, the Multi-Agency Task Force shall periodically share information and coordinate with the Internal Affairs BureauDivision, as appropriate and in accordance with applicable laws, to ensure timely and thorough administrative investigations of serious uses of force.
+Uses of force that do not rise to the level of serious uses of force or that do not indicate apparent criminal conduct by an officer will be reviewed by the chain of command of the officer usinguses of force.

-1. Supervisory Force Investigations
+1. Supervisory Force Investigations Reviews